neagamaria/HistoryMapper/README.md

 The HistoryMapper application has a backend created in Python with Django framework and Oracle SQL Database.
 The frontend is written in HTML, CSS, and Javascript with Angular framework.

+## Frontend

+- More routes
+- Header and footer
+- Communication via components
+- Private routes: for quizzes and quiz questions
+- Page with form: log-in/ register/ explore-maps
+- Backend: Django

 ## Database
 ![image](https://github.com/neagamaria/HistoryMapper/assets/92460510/4f5d552f-41b6-41be-ab21-b874501dc994)